 Technicians trained at an HVAC school are usually prepared to work on systems in both residential and commercial settings, but it may take a few years of on-the-job experience to work up from a residential to a commercial technician.
 As an HVAC technician, your job could include installing new systems, repairing existing systems, and performing routine maintenance to help keep older systems running well.
 Technicians usually work for a company, but mostly work independently throughout the day and are responsible for decision making on the ground.
 Every day is typically in a new location with a new problem to solve, so this is not a job for someone who wants to sit in an office and do the same thing day after day.

 When you choose to train to be an HVAC technician you can expect to get into an industry that is growing.
-It’s a smart choice if you want a career with skills that will always be in demand.
-According to the U.S. Bureau of Labor and Statistics (BLS), HVAC careers are growing at a rate of 14 percent, much faster than average, overall job growth.
-The BLS also records the average annual salary for an HVAC technician as $45,110.
-For workers with more experience and specialties, the salary can be significantly greater than the average.
+It’s a smart choice if you want a career with skills in demand.
+According to the U.S. Department of Labor’s Employment and Training Administration, HVAC careers in Florida are growing at a rate of 16 percent, much faster than average, overall job growth.

 Are You Ready for HVAC School?